SellaRafaeli/daat/README.md

 Tickets:
 * Make login work only with FB.
 And perhaps with some whitelist.
+* make a admin system to inspect/edit answers (change user that posted, etc).
+Simple route or script.
 * Create seed data + process to get it along with clone.
   (Note: you can also connect to the production DB and just work on real data.
 Sella has the connection string for that.)
 * Add and display comments.